joe-p/tealscript_migration/tealscript-migration.md

 #### UintN types

 TEALScript supports typed numeric literals for most common uint types, such as `uint8`, `uint16`, `uint256`, etc. In Algorand TypeScript, the UintN constructors must be used.
+Since UintN types are distinct classes, arithmetic operations must be performed using biguint or uint64, which can be accessed via the `.native` property of the UintN type.

 ##### TEALScript